 (Louis B. Smith Bird Sanctuary)

 Admission: Purchase a patch for unlimited access to all High Island sanctuaries for the entire year!
 If you have a 2020 patch, it is valid through the end of 2021.
 Patches are $30 and can be purchased in advance online or at the information booth on-site.
 Day passes are sold on-site for $10/person.
 Free admission for children, students, and High Island residents.
 Houston Audubon membership does not include access to the High Island sanctuaries.
 We appreciate your support.
 Purchase your patch »

-COVID-19 Response: As of March 10, 2021, masks are still required at kiosks and gathering areas and strongly encouraged throughout the sanctuaries.
-Social distancing required throughout sanctuaries.
+COVID-19 Response: We strongly encourage wearing masks and social distancing at all Houston Audubon sanctuaries and programs.
 Please read and follow all signage regarding sanctuary rules and safety guidelines.
-Learn more about our health and safety precautions »
+Learn more about our health and safety policies.

 Address2088 5th St, High Island, TX 77623

 Visit Texas eBird to find out what's being reported.
 Boy Scout Woods is an eBird hotspot.

 A combination of hackberry/oak motte, coastal prairie and wetlands one mile from the Gulf of Mexico on High Island.
 Open to the public year round, Boy Scout Woods has extensive boardwalks that make birding possible for wheelchair-bound birders.
 Volunteers host the Boy Scout Woods Sanctuary daily from mid-March to early May each spring.

 Each spring thousands of birdwatchers from all over the world come to sit in the grandstands overlooking Purkey's Pond, eager to see the many species of migrating birds that come to drink and/or bathe.